openjdk/jdk/src/java.base/share/man/java.md

 These `java` options control the runtime behavior of the Java HotSpot VM.

-`-XX:+UseCompactObjectHeaders`
-:   Enables compact object headers.
-By default, this option is disabled.
-    Enabling this option reduces memory footprint in the Java heap by 4 bytes per object (on average).

 `-XX:ActiveProcessorCount=`*x*
 :   Overrides the number of CPUs that the VM will use to calculate the size of
     thread pools it will use for various operations such as Garbage Collection